martinmoec/fable-react-native-how-to/README.md

 - Watchman
 - Node.js
 - .NET Core >= 3.0
-- yarn (or npm, but i use yarn here)
+- npm

 # Setup a new React Native project

 This how-to will not go into detail on how to install React Native and how React Native works.
-When you have React Native ready you can create a new project by running `react-native init <project name>`
+When you have React Native installed you can create a new project by running `react-native init <project name>`

 You should test that your basic React Native project compiles/runs before moving further.

-`react-native run-ios` or `react-native run-android`
+`npx react-native run-ios` or `npx react-native run-android`

 # Setup the F# project
 Create a folder to hold your F# project and add a `.fsproj` file with a simple `.fs` file.
 In this example i will create a `src` folder in the project root directory which contains the files `App.fsproj` and `App.fs`.